 For musicians who perform for large audiences, in-ear musician monitors (IEMs) are the current standard in musician technology.
 They allow the musician to clearly hear the music they are making as the audience would hear it while still protecting the musician’s ears from extremely loud amplification systems and audiences.

-Both earmolds and IEMs can be custom made (using a mold) to fit your unique ear shape by taking an impression of your ear by your audiologist.
-The ear impression that is used to make the earmold or in-ear monitor is the most important part of the process in getting a good custom fit.
-The quality of the ear impression material and technique directly impacts the sound quality, sound isolation, and comfort that is achieved with the earmold.
+Earplugs, earmolds, and in-ear monitors (IEM) can be custom-fit using a mold to perfectly fit your unique ear shape when your audiologist makes an impression of your ear.
+The ear impression is used to make the earmold or in-ear monitor to get a good custom fit.
+The quality of the ear impression material and technique directly impacts the sound quality, sound isolation, and comfort that is achieved with the completed earmold.

 Earmolds are available in a variety of styles and sizes to get the right hearing protection for you.
 Earmolds typically fill the majority of the curvature of the ear, laying flush with the external ear.
 Earmolds are solid and can be soft or spongy, while others are slightly more firm.
 Earmolds are available in full shell or half shell styles, based on the level of noise you are regularly exposed to.

 Custom earplugs are designs for the inner ear canal only and are more form-fitting and comfortable than traditional commercial earplugs.

 If you find yourself in high-noise environments often or you find commercial earplugs to be ill-fitting or uncomfortable, contact us to schedule your appointment for earmold fittings and have your custom earplugs, earmolds, or IEM made today.
 Speak with the audiologists at All About Hearing about custom-fitted musician’s earplugs and IEMs and about your options for high-quality occupational hearing protection.